Ecommerce SEO: the full guide to optimizing your online store

 Write a blog

 Let’s face it, online stores aren’t exactly full of fresh engaging content.
-Most of the pages on the site are product pages, which can limit your creativity, your brand building capabilities and your use of SEO keywords.
+Most of the pages on the site are product pages, which can limit your creativity, your brand building capabilities, and your keyword targeting.

 This is where a blog comes in handy.
 On your blog, you can write long, interesting pieces of content about topics that relate to your products.
 This lets you incorporate and target more keywords, increasing the organic traffic to your site.

 Your blog posts are likely to bring in a lot of new guests to your site.
-A good blogging strategy should convert guests into customers.
+A good blogging strategy should help to attract people who have a need—either now or later—for your product.
 Write your posts with products in mind, and use the new content to create backlinks to relevant products pages.

 All of these things add up and increase your overall domain authority, giving the entire website a boost in SEO rankings.